Our Story

 Sherry Guzzi

-Co-Founder of Sierra Wildlife Coalition, Director-North Lake Tahoe, Secretary-Treasurer; she's a retired architect and has lived and worked full-time in the Tahoe City area for 40 years
+Co-Founder of Sierra Wildlife Coalition, Director-North Lake Tahoe, Secretary-Treasurer; a retired architect who has lived and worked full-time in the Tahoe City area for 40+ years

 Dana Spencer